 Putting the cost of slate into proper perspective means considering the value it offers.
-An asphalt roof will at most last 30 years, with the average asphalt roof lasting only 15 to 20 years on most homes.
+A quality asphalt roof will at most last 30 years, with the average asphalt roof lasting only 15 to 20 years on most homes.
 Wood or cedar roofs average 25-30 years of service life with proper maintenance.

-Being a natural stone, it is a dense material, and being slate roofing, it is thick and durable, and when properly installed, then multiple centuries are possible in terms of roof longevity.
+Being a natural stone, it is a dense material, and quality slate tiles are thick and durable.
+When slate roofing is properly installed, then multiple centuries are sometimes possible in terms of the overall roof longevity.

-For the reason of longevity, but not only that reason, Slate roofing has tremendous ROI.
-Add in the idea of natural beauty, and homeowners benefit from recoup value at time of sale of a home with a Slate roof.
+For the reason of superior durability and longevity, but not only that reason, Slate roofing has a tremendous ROI.
+Add in the idea of natural beauty, and homeowners benefit from recouped value when a house with a quality slate roof is sold.

-In terms of the expected cost to value return, metal roofing tends to have the highest ROI of most roofing systems at around 75% to 86%, and while there is not clear cut data on ROI for slate, it is likely in the low to mid 80 percent of cost-to-value return range.
+In terms of the expected cost to value return, metal roofing tends to have the highest ROI of most roofing systems at around 75% to 86%, and while there is no clear-cut data on ROI for slate, it is likely in the low to mid 80 percent of cost-to-value return range.

-Being a natural material slate is, without a doubt Eco-friendly.
-It’s longevity alone ensures this.
+Being a natural material slate is, without a doubt, Eco-friendly.
+Its durability and longevity alone ensures this.

-While an asphalt shingled roof will go through at least 5 tear-offs during a 100 year span, thus adding to landfills, the Slate roof will still be going strong.
+While an asphalt shingled roof will likely go through at least 5 tear-offs during a 100-year span, thus adding to landfills, a Slate roof will still be going strong.
 And the kicker is that slate is, or can be, recycled.

-With high density material, comes the idea that Slate is essentially waterproof, is not affected by fungus or mold, unable to be burned and highly resistant to temperature fluctuations.
+With high density material, comes the idea that Slate is essentially waterproof, is not affected by fungus or mold, unable to be burned, and is highly resistant to temperature fluctuations.

 More Options Than What Initially Meets the Eye